 Pro Tips

-- Let it cool completely before chilling, or the top will sweat.
+- Let it cool completely before chilling

 Tools Required